cbartram/kraken-api/docs/SIMULATION.md

 - Basic LoS (advanced is still being implemented)
 - Placing NPCs at locations
 - Different NPC sizes
+- Obstacles (based on collision maps)

 ![sim-example-image](../images/sim.png)

-Currently, there isn't a full fledged API for performing a simulation in the context of the game however, this is being developed.
+Currently, there isn't a full-fledged API for performing a simulation in the context of the game; however, this is actively being developed and is open to some contributions!